amobiny/Capsule_Network_Tensorflow/README.md

 To view the results and summaries in **Tensorboard**,  open the terminal in the main folder and type: ```tensorboard --logdir=results/mnist``` for MNIST or ```tensorboard --logdir=results/fashion-mnist```, then open the generated link in your browser.
 It plots the average accuracy and total loss over training batches (over 100 batches by default), as well as the marginal and reconstruction loss separately.
 They are accessible through *scalars* tab on the top menu.

 ![Tensorboard_curves](imgs/img2.png)

-*Accuracy and loss curves in Tensorboard*
+*Fig2.
+Accuracy and loss curves in Tensorboard*

 You can also monitor the sample images and their reconstructed counterparts in realtime from the *images* tab.

 ![Tensorboard_imgs](imgs/img3.png)

-*Sample original and recunstructed images in Tensorboard*
+*Fig3.
+Sample original and recunstructed images in Tensorboard*

 After training, you can also run the code in **visualize** mode and get some of the results on sampled images saved in .png format.
 Example results for both MNIST and Fashion-MNIST data are as follows:

 ![Tensorboard_curves](imgs/img4.png)

-*Original and reconstructed images for MNIST and Fashion-MNIST data generated in **visualize** mode*
+*Fig4.
+Original and reconstructed images for MNIST and Fashion-MNIST data generated in **visualize** mode*